Brandt & Sherman logo

 Is It Illegal to Drive Without Insurance in the State of Louisiana?

-Driving without insurance in Louisiana is illegal and can lead to serious legal and financial problems.
-The state has strict insurance requirements, and even a brief lapse in coverage can affect your ability to recover compensation after a crash.
-Understanding these rules can help protect your rights and avoid costly mistakes.
+Yes.
+Driving without insurance in Louisiana is illegal and can lead to serious legal and financial consequences.
+Louisiana requires all drivers to carry minimum liability insurance coverage, and even a brief lapse in coverage can result in fines, license suspension, vehicle impoundment, and restrictions on recovering compensation after a crash.

 Louisiana’s Mandatory Auto Insurance Requirements

-Every driver in Louisiana must carry minimum liability insurance.
+Louisiana law requires every driver to carry minimum liability insurance coverage.
 The required minimums include:

 • $15,000 for bodily injury to one person